OEM-Sartorius-Data-Analytics/SimcaQ_CInterface_Guide/06_0_MakingPredictions_Introduction/MakingPredictions_Introduction.md

 Once we have feed the *SQ_PreparePrediction* handle with the correct data and in the correct order, we can create a *SQ_Prediction* handle that will allow us to handle predicted quantities:
 ```
-SQ_Prediction hPrediction = NULL;
+SQ_Prediction hPredictionHandle = NULL;
-SQ_GetPrediction(hPreparePrediction, &hPrediction);
+SQ_GetPrediction(hPreparePrediction, &hPredictionHandle);
 ```

-### Prediction Scores

 At this stage we can access all possible predicted quantities using the fuctions declared in *SQPrediction.h*.

+### Predictive Scores

-For instance, to retrieve a handle for the predicted scores we would use the *SQ_GetTPS()* function.
+To obtain predictive scores, we will first need to retrieve a handle for them.
+For this we need to use the *SQ_GetTPS()* function.
 This function receives as input arguments:
 - The handle for the predictions.
 - The address of a *SQ_intVector* handle accounting for the components to be used in the prediction, or NULL/nullptr if you want to use all components.
 - The address of a *SQ_VectorData* structure pointer that will be used to handle the scores.